dortania/OpenCore-Install-Guide/ktext.md

   * **Does not work in macOS recovery**
 * [IntelBluetoothFirmware](https://github.com/OpenIntelWireless/IntelBluetoothFirmware/releases)
   * Adds Bluetooth support to macOS when paired with an Intel wireless card
+  * IntelBTPatcher should also be used (included, optional)
   * Requires macOS 10.13 or newer
   * On macOS 10.13 through 11, you also need IntelBluetoothInjector (included)
+  * On macOS 12 and above, do not forget BlueToolFixup

 ::: details More info on enabling AirportItlwm